 When the last beneficiary dies, the unitrust assets will benefit any UW Foundation program you choose.

 How it Works

-- Transfer cash or other property to trustee
+- Transfer cash or other property to trustee.

-- Trustee invests and manages trust assets
+- The trustee invests and manages the trust assets.

-- Trustee makes payments to income beneficiaries
+- The trustee makes payments to the income beneficiaries.

 - Income to one or more beneficiaries that will vary annually with the value of the trust

-- Federal income-tax deduction for the charitable remainder value of your gift
+- Federal income-tax deduction for the charitable-remainder value of your gift